+Recognition and derecognition

-Financial instruments are recognised in the balance sheet at such time that the syndicate becomes a party to the contractual provisions of the financial instrument.
-Purchases and sales of financial assets are recognised on the trade date, which is the date the syndicate commits to purchase or sell the asset.
-A financial asset is derecognised when the contractual rights to receive cash flows from the financial assets expire, or where the financial assets have been transferred, together with substantially all the risks and rewards of ownership.
+Financial instruments are recognised on the balance sheet at such time that the syndicate becomes a party to the contractual provisions of the financial instrument.
+A financial asset is derecognised when:

+- the contractual rights to receive cash flows from the financial assets expire; - the financial assets have been transferred, together with substantially all the risks and rewards of ownership; or - despite having retained some, but not substantially all, risks and rewards of ownership, control of the asset is transferred to another party and the other party has the practical ability to sell the asset in its entirety to an unrelated third party.